-- We have incurred significant losses since inception and anticipate that we will incur continued losses for the foreseeable future, and may never achieve or maintain profitability. - We will require additional capital to fund our operations, which may not be available on acceptable terms, if at all. - We may not have sufficient cash flows or cash on hand to satisfy our debt obligations or covenants under our financing arrangements, or we may not be able to effectively manage our business in compliance with such covenants. - Our review of potential strategic transactions may not result in an executed or consummated transaction or other strategic alternative and may not result in anticipated benefits to us or our shareholders, and the process of reviewing strategic transactions or its conclusion could be disruptive and distracting to our business operations and management. - We are heavily dependent on the success of our Most Advanced Product Candidates (as defined in "Item 1A.
-Risk Factors"), which are still in development, and if none of them receive regulatory approval or are successfully commercialized, our business may be harmed. - It is difficult to predict the time and cost of product candidate development on our novel gene therapy platform.
+- We have incurred significant losses since inception and anticipate that we will incur continued losses for the foreseeable future, and may never achieve or maintain profitability. - There is no guarantee that we will receive in a timely fashion or at all the additional milestone payments contemplated under the Asset Purchase Agreement or the revenues associated with our manufacture of the commercial supply of the RPGR Product under the Supply Agreement. - We will require additional capital to fund our operations, which may not be available on acceptable terms, if at all. - We may not have sufficient cash flows or cash on hand to satisfy our debt obligations or covenants under our financing arrangements, or we may not be able to effectively manage our business in compliance with such covenants. - Our review of potential strategic transactions may not result in an executed or consummated transaction or other strategic alternative and may not result in anticipated benefits to us or our shareholders, and the process of reviewing strategic transactions or its conclusion could be disruptive and distracting to our business operations and management. - We are heavily dependent on the success of our Most Advanced Product Candidates (as defined in "Item 1A.
+Risk Factors"), product candidates, which are still in development, and if none of them receive regulatory approval or are successfully commercialized, our business may be harmed. - It is difficult to predict the time and cost of product candidate development on our novel gene therapy platform.
 Very few gene therapies have been approved in the United States or in Europe. - Because gene therapy is novel and the regulatory landscape that governs any product candidates we may develop is uncertain and may change, we cannot predict the time and cost of obtaining regulatory approval, if we receive it at all, for any product candidates we may develop. - Clinical trials are expensive, time-consuming, difficult to design and implement, and involve an uncertain outcome.
 Further, we may encounter substantial delays in our clinical trials. - The affected populations for our product candidates may be smaller than we or third parties currently project, which may affect the addressable markets for our product candidates. - We and our contract manufacturers for plasmid are subject to significant regulation with respect to manufacturing our products.
-Our manufacturing facilities and the third-party manufacturing facilities which we rely on may not continue to meet regulatory requirements and have limited capacity. - Enacted and future healthcare legislation may increase the difficulty and cost for us to obtain marketing approval of and commercialize our product candidates and may affect the prices we may set. - We are subject to government regulation and other legal obligations relating to privacy and data protection.
+Our manufacturing facilities and the third-party manufacturing facilities which we rely on may not continue to meet regulatory requirements and have limited capacity. - Enacted and future healthcare legislation may increase the difficulty and cost for us to obtain marketing approval of and commercialize our product candidates and may affect the prices we may set.

+- We are subject to government regulation and other legal obligations relating to data privacy and data protection.
 Compliance with these requirements is complex and costly.
-Failure to comply could materially harm our business. - We face significant competition in an environment of rapid technological change, and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer or more advanced or effective than ours, which may harm our financial condition and our ability to successfully market or commercialize any product candidates we may develop.
+Failure The actual or perceived failure to comply with such obligations could materially harm our business, business, results of operations, and financial condition. - We face significant competition in an environment of rapid technological change, and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer or more advanced or effective than ours, which may harm our financial condition and our ability to successfully market or commercialize any product candidates we may develop.